emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 ::: tip

-You can find all available events in the EMQX Dashboard (under the Events tab when editing a rule)
+You can find all available events in the EMQX Dashboard (under the **Events** tab when editing a rule).

 :::